oVirt/ovirt-site/source/uncategorized/draftdownload.html.md

 </div>
 ### Supported Guest Distributions

 Once oVirt is installed and running, you can proceed to install any number of supported operating systems as guest virtual machines.
-The table lists what operating systems are supported as guests.
+The table below lists what operating systems are supported as guests.

 <div class= "mw-collapsible mw-collapsed" style="width:800px">
 | Operating System                                                                                                                    | Architecture   |     | SPICE support |